Sweet Ways to Celebrate Valentine’s Day in Toronto

 A few of these ideas might even help liven up your love life a little.
 One idea we didn’t include: Indoor dining.
 While we can now eat indoors, restaurants are limited to 50 per cent of their usual capacity (as are movie theaters and other indoor attractions).
-Mid-February is always a busy time for restaurants, and with that 50 per cent cap in place, many places are already booked up.
-While you can of course always reach out to your favourite spot, if you haven’t already booked your table, the odds are against you.
+Mid-February is always a busy time for restaurants, and and while can of course always reach out to your favourite spot, if you haven’t already booked your table, the odds are against you.
 Maybe see if your partner is open to having a romantic dinner out sometime in March instead.

 Connect Over Cards